ctglab/ENEO/docs/resources.md

 - REDI portal
 - VEP cache (v105)

+ENEO uses also COSMIC, to further annotate known somatic variants with the relevant COSMIC id.
+According to the nature of your entity (Commercial or Non-Commercial), please download the cosmic VCF file following the guidelines on the [website](https://cancer.sanger.ac.uk/cosmic/download/cosmic).
+After downloading, add the PATH of the downloaded VCF into the configuration file (located under `config/config_main.yaml`)

+!!! note
+    If you're not interested in using COSMIC and are not interested in adding this notation, you had to edit the file in `workflow/utils/vcfanno.toml`.
+In details, you had to remove the lines 31-35 and the lines 43-51

 ## What if I already got some of them?

 The configuration script works by controlling the existence of the files whose path is written inside the main configuration file `conf_main.yaml`, located in the `config` folder.
 If any of those files are already in your machine, just edit the configuration file adding the right *absolute* path.
 The script will check for its presence without re-downloading it.